• Skip to primary navigation

 Well, I did some research to find out the difference between fresh fruit and frozen fruit when it comes to juicing.

-There are some excellent advantages if you juice frozen fruits and veggies, though, so let’s dive in.
+There are some excellent advantages if you juice frozen vegetables or fruits, though, so let’s dive in.

 Or, if you’ve gotten this far and realised it’s smoothies you’re after, I’ve got my best frozen fruit blender recommendations here.